Photosprouts Photography Workshops

 CLIENT EXPERIENCE MANAGEMENT

 • 1.
-Why do you need to your clients a Style Guide?
+Why do you need to send your clients a Style Guide?

 • 2.
 How to create a Style Guide in just 30 minutes?